Lymphoma and Breast Implants: Understanding the Risks and Recommendations

 • Share this article on Linkedin

-According to the FDA (Food and Drug Administration), women with breast implants may have a very small but increased risk of developing this disease in the scar capsule adjacent to the implant.
-Fortunately, it does not appear that this lymphoma occurs in the breast tissue itself.
-So far, it is not possible to identify a type of implant (silicone versus saline) or a reason for implant (breast cancer reconstruction versus aesthetic augmentation) associated with a smaller or greater risk.
-Currently (February 2011), the recommendations are as follows:
+According to the Food and Drug Administration (FDA), women with breast implants may have a slightly increased risk of developing ALCL in the scar capsule adjacent to the implant.
+Fortunately, this lymphoma does not appear to occur in the breast tissue itself.
+As of February 2011, the FDA has not identified a specific type of implant (silicone vs. saline) or reason for implant (reconstruction vs. augmentation) that is associated with a higher or lower risk of developing ALCL.

-1) In women without any abnormal signs or symptoms, breast implants should not be removed due to fear of lymphoma.
+1. No Prophylactic Removal: Women without any abnormal signs or symptoms should not have their breast implants removed solely due to fear of lymphoma.

-2) No screening for lymphoma in breast implant patients who do not have symptoms.
-This is because reported cases of breast ALCL had manifestations of chronic fluid pocket (seroma), pain, lumps, swelling, or asymmetry.
-Chronic seroma is persistent and recurring, and should be distinguished from post-surgical seromas that commonly happen immediately after breast surgery.
-Furthermore, there is no yet identified reliable method to screen for breast ALCL in a non-invasive fashion.
+2. No Routine Screening: There is no recommendation for routine screening for lymphoma in asymptomatic breast implant patients.
+Reported cases of breast ALCL have shown symptoms such as chronic fluid pockets (seroma), pain, lumps, swelling, or asymmetry.
+Chronic seroma is persistent and recurring, unlike post-surgical seromas that commonly occur immediately after breast surgery.

-3) If there is suspicion of breast ALCL, the plastic surgeon should collect fresh seroma fluid and representative portions of the capsule (scar around the implant) at the time of surgery and send for pathology tests.
+3. Diagnostic Evaluation: If ALCL is suspected, the plastic surgeon should collect fresh seroma fluid and representative portions of the capsule (scar around the implant) during surgery for pathology tests.
 Diagnostic evaluation should include cytological evaluation of seroma fluid with Wright Giemsa stained smears and cell block immunohistochemistry testing for cluster of differentiation (CD) and Anaplastic Lymphoma Kinase (ALK) markers.

-4) If breast ALCL is confirmed, the implant and the capsule around it should be removed.
-The patient should be referred to a multi-disciplinary care team with surgical, radiation and medical oncology expertise.
-Because this type of malignancy is so rare, there is no defined consensus treatment regimen for the population at large.
-Therapy should be individualized, and may include further surgery, radiation and chemotherapy.
+4. Treatment Protocol: If breast ALCL is confirmed, the implant and the surrounding capsule should be removed.
+The patient should be referred to a multidisciplinary care team with expertise in surgical, radiation, and medical oncology.
+Due to the rarity of this malignancy, there is no defined consensus treatment regimen, and therapy should be individualized, potentially including further surgery, radiation, and chemotherapy.